mwganson/Parametric_Curve_FP/README.md

     "stdev": lambda *a: statistics.stdev(a)<br/>
     "prod": lambda *a: math.prod(a) (all items in list multiplied by each other)<br/>
     "perm": lambda a, b: math.perm(a,b) (ways to arrange a items into lists of length b)<br/>
+    "ternary": lambda a, b, c: b if a else c (if a is non-zero, returns b, else c)<br/>

  To do basic adding, subtracting, multiplying, dividing, use standard "+-\*/".
 For exponents instead of 3\*\*7 standard python syntax use 3^7 to do "3 to the power of 7".